Imran4424/SwiftProblemNSolution/readme.md

 18.1.
 Write a program that read and display any student's name, roll, and total mark using structure

 18.2.
-Write a program that read and display some student's name, roll, and total mark using structure
+Write a program that shows the functionality of implicit init in swift

 18.3.
-Write a program that read and display basic information of a departments students using structure
+Write a program that shows the functionality of multiple constructor(init) in swift

 18.4.
-Write a program that read and display some student's name, roll, subject wise mark, total mark and average using structure.
+Write a program that shows the functionality of updating a stuct stored properties using method

 18.5.
-Write a program that read roll, three subjects mark and display the highest mark in each subjects and highest total with the students roll who obtained this using structure.
+Write a program that shows the functionality of updating a stuct stored properties using method (the workaround)

 18.6.
 Write a program that read some players name, team name and batting average.
 Display this accroding to team name.